 - While Abraham Lincoln stood for freedom of slaves, the Democratic candidate Stephan Arnold Douglas wanted slavery to continue.

-Course of the American Civil War
+The course of the American Civil War

 - Seven southern states declared their secession from the Union and established a Southern government – the Confederate States of America on February 9, 1861.